What is Geeta Yoga

 Geeta begins her sessions with 20 / 30 minutes of pranayama practice.
 She advices her students to use the crepe bandage for better focus and rhythm.
 Geeta patiently teaches every pranayama and makes sure they learn them right.
 She explains the benefits and insists on mind focus throughout their practice.
 She says that every practice is moving ahead towards improvement and also prevention; it takes many years of regular and committed practice to achieve lasting benefits.

 Geeta says that the best time to learn and master pranayama is during the early hours of every morning.
-This time of the day is called “Brahmamuhurt” an auspicious time that keeps the mind and body free from tensions and the brain alert.
-It is good to start the day with positive energies and the energies gained in “Brahmamuhurt” will be well preserved all through the day.
+This time of the day is called “Brahmamuhurt” an auspicious time when the brain is alert, mind is calm and body free from tensions.

-Geeta begins asana practice with gentle warm ups to develop awareness, remove lethargy and stiffness from the muscle groups and joints.
+Geeta begins asana practice with gentle warm ups, remove lethargy and stiffness from the muscle groups and joints.
 She encourages her students to use props such as wall, table, chair, blocks, ropes and cushions to avoid strain and improve comfort.
-She does not teach difficult asanas unless her students have developed the deep inner control and stability.
 She intelligently sequences the asanas, includes standing, sitting and inversions in every session.

-Surya Namaskar, is taught after certain flexibility is developed in the standing, lying down and sitting asanas.
+Surya Namaskar is taught after certain flexibility is developed in the standing, lying down and sitting asanas.
 She request her students to avoid it when they have back pain, knee or shoulder pain.
-Inverted asanas like Sarvangasana, Halasana and Sirsasana are taught when the student is anatomically and mentally prepared; she recommends the use of props for better alignment and security.
+Inverted asanas like Sarvangasana, Halasana and Sirsasana are taught when the student is physically capable.

 Geeta feels happy when she sees her students perform asanas with ease and move gracefully from one asana to another with pleasant expression on their faces.
-It takes many years of dedicated practice to achieve the steadiness, comfort and grace in an asana.
-Geeta says that yoga is a soothing balm that relieves stress and pain naturally using the inherent abilities.
-She requests her students to take their practice beyond the classroom, into their everyday lives and use their inner strengths to deal with the challenges and move ahead with peace and happiness.
+It takes many years of dedicated practice to achieve steadiness, comfort and grace in an asana.
+Geeta requests her students to take their practice, into their everyday lives and use their positive energies to deal with the challenges.